U of M Wordmark

 Will I be on medication for the rest of my life?

 While it may be uncomfortable to consider taking medication indefinitely, many people feel it's a better option than repeated bouts of depression.
-Also, psychotherapeutic treatments can be almost as effective as medication.
+Also, there are psychotherapeutic treatments that are almost as effective as medication.
 Antidepressants can help depressed people the way that eyeglasses can help nearsighted people.
 Both are tools to help people function more effectively.

-Can alcohol or other drugs take the edge off my depression?
+Can alcohol or other drugs take the edge off depression?

 For more information: